caseit-tech-director/caseit-web-netlify/site/content/hiring/_index.md

 ---
 title: We Are Hiring!
 description: >-
-  Do you have what it takes?
-We know you do.

   Applications are now open.
 Challenge yourself, inspire innovation, and bring your enthusiasm to the CaseIT 2021 team.

   Apply by September 28, 11:59 PM.